-Mathematics and Statistics - Both general and honours programs lead to the Bachelor of Mathematics (B.Math.) degree.
 Mathematics also may be combined with Computer Science or another major leading to the Honours B.Math. degree.
 An honours Co-operative Education program leads to the Bachelor of Operations Research (B.O.R.) degree.

 CO-OPERATIVE EDUCATION PROGRAMS

 The Co-operative Education Program offers students the opportunity to combine their classroom experiences with related work experiences.
 Students seeking admission to the co-operative Education Program must be admitted to the Faculty of Science and enrolled as a full-time student.
 The Faculty of Science offers the following Co-op programs: